acneyouth1996/acneyouth1996.github.io/_posts/2019-08-23-meta-learning-review.md

 \theta^* = \arg\min_\theta \mathbb{E}_{\mathcal{D}\sim p(\mathcal{D})} [\mathcal{L}_\theta(\mathcal{D})]
 $$

-It looks very similar to a normal learning task, but *one dataset* is considered as *one data sample*.

 *Few-shot classification* is an instantiation of meta-learning in the field of supervised learning.
 The dataset $$\mathcal{D}$$ is often split into two parts, a support set $$S$$ for learning and a prediction set $$B$$ for training or testing, $$\mathcal{D}=\langle S, B\rangle$$.
 Often we consider a *K-shot N-class classification* task: the support set contains K labelled examples for each of N classes.